Have you ever wondered why, after years of dedicated yoga practice, you are still not able to realise that elusive pose?

 Another way of saying this is that you are most likely to feel tension in the area that you hope to open/stretch, in this case the inner thighs.
 You are most likely to experience compression where two body parts move towards each other.

-I invite you to explore these concepts of Tension and Compression while you practice my Hiplicious class.
+I invite you to explore these concepts of Tension and Compression while you practise my Hiplicious class.

 Wrapping it all up